-In a deadly SUV rollover accident, the family members of the deceased may be able to file a wrongful death lawsuit in California.
+In a deadly SUV rollover accident, the family members of the deceased may be able to file a wrongful death lawsuit.
 In a wrongful death claim, the family can hold the person responsible for the death liable for their actions and seek compensation for the family's loss.

 Compensation after an injury accident is supposed to put the injured person back into a similar position they would have been if the accident had not happened.
 It may be impossible to fix the injury victim's problems with money alone but this is what compensatory damages are intended to do.

 Compensatory damages in an injury accident lawsuit include both “economic” and “non-economic” damages.
 Economic damages generally represent damages that have a fixed cost, like hospital bills or lost wages.
 Non-economic damages are supposed to compensate the injury victim for harms that are harder to put a dollar value on, like suffering painful injuries or having to live with scars for the rest of their lives.

 Compensatory damages in an SUV rollover accident lawsuit may include: